 “Is it from one of those poor souls?”

-Alec had asked her to go inside, but the old woman had remained on the lawn and watched, her face pinched in the razor thin cold of a late December afternoon; an archetypal rural Scottish spinster with lilac hair and matching mohair cardigan, hands clasping and unclasping at the waist of her heavy tweed skirt.
+He’d asked her to go inside, but the old woman had remained on the lawn and watched, face pinched in the razor thin cold of a late December afternoon; an archetypal rural Scottish spinster with lilac hair and matching mohair cardigan, hands clasping and unclasping at the waist of her heavy tweed skirt.
 She knew fine well what lay in her manicured back garden and it was clear that no instruction would make her go indoors.

 “No way of telling Mrs Wilson.
 We’ll send it off to the lab and see.”